 Practical Usage Examples

-For quick jobs use smaller cylinders; for production runs choose larger tanks or bulk supply.
+For quick jobs, use smaller cylinders.
+For production runs, choose larger tanks or bulk supply.

-- 125 CF at 20 CFH ≈ 6.25 hours — good for moderate continuous work.
+- 125 CF at 20 CFH is about 6.25 hours, a good fit for moderate continuous work.

-- 40 CF at 15 CFH ≈ 2.67 hours — poor for prolonged use.
+- 40 CF at 15 CFH is about 2.67 hours, a poor choice for prolonged use.

-Track psi-to-volume curves to refine time estimates.
+Track psi-to-volume curves to sharpen your time estimates over time.

 Where to Buy, Refill, or Lease Welding Gas